- SEO project management provides a framework to tackle enterprise-level search visibility projects with greater precision and reliability.

 Knowledge of SEO tools and software

 SEO technology will help you achieve more, faster, better.
 Lucky for you, the software ecosystem for SEO is extensive.
 There’s everything from the project management and workflow tools listed above, to software covering:

 If you want to be world-class at SEO project management, then you need to be organized.
 There’s really no way around this one.
 Fortunately, the project management and workflow tools listed above will keep you on track.

-You’ll need to manage everything from competitor analysis to technical SEO upgrades, topics/keywords, content development, strategic outreach, and more.
+You’ll need to manage everything from competitive analysis to technical SEO, keyword research, strategic outreach, content audits, SEO copywriting and more.
 If you’re operating at scale, you’ll most likely oversee a multi-person team and you’ll need to ensure that deliverables are completed in line with the budget and on schedule.

 Plus, on top of this, the more you Marie Kondo your SEO projects, the happier and more motivated your team members will be.
 Nothing like chaos and confusion to demoralize your best SEO analyst or all-star strategic outreach specialist.

 You must be able to clearly and quickly communicate and guide team members when managing a firehose of data and tasks.
 It’s also just as important to communicate with executive management and other relevant departments, internally and externally.
 Fortunately, you can use protocols, templates and scheduled reporting to document important communications in a way that’s easily digestible.